 Mr. Iwicki was appointed as our Chief Executive Officer and Chairman of our board of directors pursuant to a letter agreement with us dated September 10, 2015, which amended and restated a prior letter agreement.
 In August 2017, Mr. Iwicki was appointed as our President.
 Mr. Iwicki is an at-will employee, and his employment with us can be terminated by him or us at any time and for any reason.
-In September 2017, Mr. Iwicki's letter agreement dated September 20, 2015 was amended to clarify that all Mr. Iwicki's time-based equity awards will vest in full upon a change in control or a termination in contemplation of a change in control, each as defined in Mr. Iwicki's letter agreement and as described further below.

-In February 2017, Mr. Iwicki's base salary was increased from \$470,925 per annum to \$487,408 per annum, and, in connection with our IPO in July 2017, Mr. Iwicki's salary was further increased to \$516,600.
+In December 2018, Mr. Iwicki's annual base salary was increased to \$563,500, effective January 1, 2019.
 Mr. Iwicki's base salary is subject to annual review and adjustment by our compensation committee.
 In addition, Mr. Iwicki is eligible to receive a discretionary bonus in a target amount of 60% of his annual base salary, as determined by our board of directors in its sole discretion.